Json031/ECDHAlgorithmSwift/README.md

 # Installation 安装:

 ## CocoaPods
-The [ECDHAlgorithmiOS SDK for iOS](https://github.com/Json031/ECDHAlgorithmiOS) is available through [CocoaPods](http://cocoapods.org).
+The [ECDHAlgorithmSwift SDK for iOS](https://github.com/Json031/ECDHAlgorithmSwift) is available through [CocoaPods](http://cocoapods.org).
 If CocoaPods is not installed, install it using the following command.
 Note that Ruby will also be installed, as it is a dependency of Cocoapods.
    ```bash
    brew install cocoapods
    pod setup